 Get your selfie game up or learn to use a self-timer and tripod because you will not have someone to take your picture, and as much as we love to explore and see new things, we also want to #doitforthegram.
 You will have the option of asking strangers to take your picture, but I’ve come across too many bad “photographers,” and then there’s the art of picking out who you will trust with your phone or camera (a whole other story) soooooo….bring a selfie stick.
 Look on the bright side; this is the perfect time to turn the camera towards something else. *wink*

 About The Money

 Depending on my mood and location, my travels can range from frugal to extravagant.
-But regardless of my budget, solo travel is more expensive.
+But regardless of my budget, solo trips are more expensive.
 You do not have the luxury of splitting accommodations or taxis, Uber/Lyft with someone else.
 There is a thing called a single supplement fee that some companies charge you because you’re traveling alone (so unfair).

 The other challenging aspect of traveling is safety.
-When you’re traveling by yourself you don’t have another person watching your back.
+When you’re traveling by yourself, you don’t have another person watching your back.
 It is all on you.
-This has stopped many solo travelers that I speak with to forgo doing certain things like going to a club at night because of the fear that something bad may happen.
-There are still risks with traveling in groups but those risks tend to increase when you’re on your own.
-I am not a club person so you will not catch me in one at home or abroad, but I do enjoy a great speakeasy lounge or bar and solo travel does not stop me from going.
-However, I take many precautions and remain alert at all times and I keep it at 2 alcoholic drinks maximum.
+This has stopped many solo travelers to forgo doing certain things like going to a club at night because of the fear that something terrible may happen.
+There are still risks with traveling in groups, but those risks tend to increase when you’re on your own.
+I am not a club person, so you will not catch me in one at home or abroad, but I do enjoy a great speakeasy lounge or bar, and solo travel does not stop me from going.
+However, I take many precautions and remain alert at all times, and I keep it at two alcoholic drinks maximum.

 Did I miss anything?
 What are some other challenges of solo travel?